nojsja/electron-re/README.md

 ##### 4. Destroy the child processes of the process pool

-- If you do not specify `id`, all child processes will be destroyed.
-Specifying the `id` parameter can separately destroy a child process bound to this `id` value.
+- If do not specify `id`, all child processes will be destroyed.
+Specifying the `id` parameter can separately destroy a child process bound to this `id`.

 - After the destruction, using the process pool to send a new request, a new child process will be created automatically.